lillialexis/e3db/README.md

   .build();
 ```

-In the example code, parameters like `clientId` come from command-line
+In the example code, parameters like `clientId` come from the config file
-arguments.
-In a production system, they would come from a configuration
+or command-line arguments.
+In a production system, they would come from a
-file, credential storage system, or some other location.
+secure credential storage system, or some other location.

 ## Listing Records